robin-raymond/zax.io/concurrency.md

 myOtherType : MyType = myType

 // in theory, `myTypeFromLast` should be it's own clone of `MyType` but the
-// the `MyType last &` constructor only performed a shallow copy so the
+// the `MyType & last` constructor only performed a shallow copy so the
 // memory backing the types could still be shared myTypeFromLast := returnAsTemporary(myType)